 Successfully selling on Amazon: These 10 commandments every seller should know!

 Online retail is a tough business.
 And success with Amazon FBA on the Marketplace is particularly competitive.
-Those who want to set up their sales stand right at the entrance instead of camping somewhere in the last corner must invest effort.
-It is not enough to offer their products in any way and hope that enough buyers will accidentally stumble upon the offer and find it good.
-Those who proceed this way will neither land on page 1 of the search results nor win the Buy Box – and thus have almost no chance of generating revenue.
+Those who want to set up their sales stand right at the entrance instead of camping out in some corner must invest effort.
+It is not enough to offer products in any way and hope that enough buyers will accidentally stumble upon the offer and find it good.
+Those who proceed this way will neither land on page 1 of the search results nor win the Buy Box – and thus have virtually no chance of generating revenue.

-Instead, Amazon has certain guidelines that determine the fate of individual items or even an entire seller.
-The good news: The crucial success factors can be regulated by sellers themselves, thereby influencing how their revenue develops on Amazon – both positively and negatively.
-Whether one can directly intercept the online shopper or leads a lonely existence at the back must not be left to chance.
+Instead, Amazon has specific guidelines that determine the fate of individual items or even an entire seller.
+The good news: The key success factors can be regulated by sellers themselves, thereby influencing how their revenue develops on Amazon – positively or negatively.
+Whether one can intercept the online shopper directly or leads a lonely existence at the back must not be left to chance.
 However, there can be no talk of miracles – selling products successfully on Amazon does not happen overnight, contrary to popular belief.
 Good optimization takes time and relies on constant observation and adjustment.
 What sellers need to pay attention to will be explored in more detail in this blog post.

 10 commandments for marketplace sellers